cloudogu/sonar/docs/development/understanding_sonarcarp.en.md

 After a fresh login, only a TGC cookie exists on the `/cas` path.
 To verify the session, the `go-cas` library used checks whether a CAS service ticket exists for the login account used.
 At this point at the latest, such a service ticket should be created.
 This creates a `_cas_session` cookie that identifies the login account in all subsequent browser requests for the same session.
 If the response is successful, `go-cas` transmits the user attributes of the login account used upon request and stores both the session identifier and the service ticket.
 In subsequent requests, the service ticket is then reused if the session is successfully verified.

+CAS redirects are supported in the browser scenario. go-cas determines the session status based on session cookies and CAS queries.
+If there is no valid SSO session in CAS for the used

 ![CAS redirects are supported in the browser scenario.
 Go-cas determines the session status based on session cookies and CAS queries.
 If there is no valid SSO session in CAS for the account used, Sonarcarp redirects the query to the CAS page](images/sonarcarp_and_sonarqube-cas-redirect.png "If the session is unknown, the user is redirected to the CAS login page to log in for single sign-on.")

 #### Authorization header

 This section refers to the authentication methods `Authorization: Basic {username and password encoded in Base64}` and `Authorization: Bearer {SonarQube token}`.
-While the login method described above uses session cookies to identify a browser session, this login method describes requests that are used without a browser and against the REST interface.
+While the login type described above uses session cookies to identify a browser session, this login type describes requests that are used without a browser and against the REST interface.

+This affects the type of `go-cas` client used.
+As a rule, unauthenticated/incorrectly authenticated REST requests are rejected instead of being redirected to the CAS login page with the value `HTTP 302 Found`.
+This is because REST clients do not fill out the CAS login web form.

 #### Throttling